mltomlins0n/QANotes/PegaNotes (CSA).md

 Rules describe the behaviour of individual cases.

 Each rule is an instance of a **rule type**.
-A rule type is an abstract model of a specific case behavior.
+A rule type is an abstract model of a specific case behaviour.
 Pega provides many rule types.
 For example, Pega provides one type of rule to describe a process flow, and another type of rule to describe an automated email notification.

 Using individual rules makes your application modular, with rules acting much like classes in an OOP application.